 How does the program work?

-Information on how to become a User Choice pre-qualified supplier.
+Information on how to become a pre-approved supplier to be able to provide funded training under the User Choice program.

 Funding and pricing